 “Carolyn, each season is good, just different, and it doesn’t mean those friendships are gone,” my mind drifted to Mercy.
 It sounds like something she would say.
 My chest began to ache.
 “Some friendships are for a specific assignment for a season, and other you will go through changes with.”
 Her answer still seemed shallow to me.

 “I understand that some people come and go throughout your life.
 They grow closer and then there is distance.
 That’s the nature of life.
 Ebb and flow,” I paused.
-“But this feels deeper.
+“But this seems deeper.
 Intentional.
 I can’t shake it.”

 “You know maybe this is still tied to your birth family.
 The deep hurt you endured from your childhood was very significant.
 I know you never felt like you truly had a safe place.
 Much of this could stem back from that.
 But it doesn’t excuse the church leadership.
 I’ll circle back to that in a minute.”